 - 5 x breakfasts included.
 4 x gourmet lunches in total.

-- 1 x two course evening meal included.
+- 1 x evening meal included on the opening night.

 - Bottled water provided free on tour.